MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-7. Find the current in the circuit.
+7. Calculate the current across the 20 ohm resistor

 8 / 16